AmonRadi/smartvoc/README.md

 You can create custom dictionaries dedicated to the topics you're studying, add related words along with their translations, and then test how well you've learned them.

+To start the SmartVoc, type the following command in your terminal:
+    python3 path/to/program/smartvoc.py

 How to Use:
     Create a New Dictionary
         Choose a theme for the words you want to learn.